 Why did you enter BlueCat?

 R: I was somewhat suspicious of screenwriting competitions because there are just so many out there and you’d be bankrupt and foolish to enter them all.
-BlueCat has a genuine pedigree of interesting stories coming to the fore within its competition structure, and then helping those stories get into the hands of the right production teams.
+BlueCat has a genuine pedigree of interesting stories coming to the fore within its competition structure and then helping those stories get into the hands of the right production teams.

 I already knew from experience that not everyone ‘got’ our story so we figured it was definitely worth entering this particular competition.
-I am so thrilled that BlueCat recognised the potential in Hand Lit Match – I think it could be a very successful mainstream movie.
+I am so thrilled that BlueCat recognized the potential in Hand Lit Match – I think it could be a very successful mainstream movie.

 M: After working for a film festival for years, BlueCat came up in conversation enough that its reputation could not be ignored when it came time to let our baby Hand Lit Match out into the world.
 Getting feedback is a huge selling point too.
-Of course you are never going to really know why your screenplay doesn’t make the cut, but it’s good to see the opinions of others, especially from people who’ve read hundreds of screenplays.
+Of course, you are never going to really know why your screenplay doesn’t make the cut, but it’s good to see the opinions of others, especially from people who’ve read hundreds of screenplays.

 What’s your best advice to the new screenwriter?

 R: It’s that whole inspiration versus perspiration thing.
-I rec all reading years ago that no matter what your chosen area of interest, be it screenwriting or playing tennis, you need to put in ten thousand hours before you’re any good.
+I recall reading years ago that no matter what your chosen area of interest, be it screenwriting or playing tennis, you need to put in ten thousand hours before you’re any good.

-I know there are always exceptions to the rule, but generally writers need to write a lot to improve, just like folks in any other profession.
-I’ve now been writing for over a decade and have seen how much better each progressive script is, so hopefully I’ll approach the ten thousand hour mark in the near future!
+I know there are always exceptions to the rule, but generally, writers need to write a lot to improve, just like folks in any other profession.
+I’ve now been writing for over a decade and have seen how much better each progressive script is, so hopefully, I’ll approach the ten thousand hour mark in the near future!

 M: Don’t be afraid to write badly.
 It stopped me from writing for a long time – fear of the ‘vomit’ draft being seen and judged.
 It only has to be you who knows it exists, and it feels good to get it out.
 The first bad draft may well end up being the foundation for something a lot better, and you will soon forget how bad it was.